Here Be Dragons Episode 4

 Was Father talking in a slow and pedantic manner to Zubin as a deliberate ploy to needle Flammia?
 It seemed to be working: she was trying to crush her helm one-handed.

-Her furious blush was adorable, though.
-Even lacking eyebrows, some hair, and with red blisters lining her face, she was still –somehow– beautiful.
+Despite the weals, blisters and receding hairline, her furious blush was adorable.
+Even lacking eyebrows, some hair, and with a disfigured face, she was still –somehow– beautiful.
 Perhaps it was her bronze-gold eyes?

-“... once these barbs lodge securely in the dragon’s flesh, give the stock a half twist, like this.
-That will detach the harpoon, leaving it in the beast, what?
+Father was waving a dragonlance around. “... once these barbs lodge securely in the dragon’s flesh, give the stock a quarter twist, like this.
+That will detach the harpoon,” he said, pulling the bronze coloured harpoon out of the stock, “and leave it in the beast, what?
 Its blood will drain through these holes into the hollow shaft, coming out … here.
-Retrieve another head from your quiver – it holds three – fit it, twist to lock it … like so, and thrust again.
+Retrieve another head from your quiver – it holds three – fit it, twist to lock it …” He fitted back in the stock.
+“Like so, and thrust again.
 Repeat until you have embedded all four heads, then stand clear.
 It matters not if we miss its vital organs.
 It’s already wearied by this morning’s ambush and blood loss will finish it off quickly, what?”

-Flammia’s face was getting redder.
+Flammia’s damaged face glowed redder.
 She was fit to explode over the lengthening delay.

-“Indeed,” Father continued, unperturbed, “the harpoon’s point would collapse if it were made of copper only.
+“Indeed,” Father continued, unperturbed, “the harpoon’s point would collapse if it were made only of copper.
 Look here.
-Scrape the surface with a sharp knife … like this … and you will observe the shaft is solid steel of the highest quality with only a microscopic sheath of copper plating, just a few dust grains thick.
+Use your dagger to scrape the surface … no, back and forth, like this … and you will observe the shaft is solid steel of the highest quality with only a microscopic sheath of copper plating, just a few atoms thick.
 It’s a new sputtering technique pioneered by House Brassard, what?
-Tests on captured draclings have shown that even such minute amounts of copper catalyses something in dragon blood, producing a toxin which –”
+Tests on captured dracs have shown that even such minute amounts of copper acts as a catalyst on an oily component of dragon blood, producing a toxin which –”

 Like illustrations of volcanoes in Prentyze’s books, Flammia erupted.
 “For the love of Aloysia, Brassard!
 If you don’t end this now, I’m going in by myself!
 And may She damn you all to the Underplane for wasting time!”

 Prentyze gasped.
 Her outburst was long overdue and expected by everyone, but her breaches of polite behaviour were shocking.
-That she had dropped all pretense at civility by invoking her God in mixed company was … a scandal, an affront to polite society.
+That she had dropped all pretence at civility by invoking her God in mixed company was … It was a scandal.
+An affront to polite society.

 He glanced at the older men to assess their reactions.